josmac69/data_platform_challenge/README.md

 * The design should include a pipeline to store, stream and process data
 * The design should cover data governance and classification of PII data
 * The design should take into account maintainability, scalability, security, cost-optimization and efficiency.
-* The design should include a connection to BI tools to give business the freedom to analyse and visualise data
+* The design should include a connection to BI tools to give business the freedom to analyze and visualize data
 * The design should include a data strategy for at least one of the product groups(lounges, parking, taxis & rides, airport buses and trains, events, car rentals, accommodation etc.)

 ## Solution